Presentations/jquery.audioshow/README.md

 KNOWN ISSUES:

-- There's some trouble with pause/play, probably while during transitions
+- There's some trouble with pause/play, probably occurs during transitions
 - Should add introductory/before-play slide with title options
 - Currently can't click thumbnail to move to that part of show